Pace Investigations No 6.1

 2:53-5:0 8AM and 8:25-10:40 PM EST

-Location: The Watch Factory Riverwalk near the South Dock (the public walkway behind Watch Factory Lofts located at 185 Crescent St, Waltham, MA 02453)
+Location: The Watch Factory Riverwalk near the North Dock (the public walkway behind Watch Factory Lofts located at 185 Crescent St, Waltham, MA 02453)

 In the 1850’s The Waltham Watch Company developed machinery that produced interchangeable parts.
 This influenced the mass production of timepieces on an international scale and consequently privileged a shared time consciousness still felt today.
 Pace Investigations No. 6 explores Waltham's historic role in the mass synchronization of mechanical time, considers pre-colonial understandings of time buried by Industrialization, and proposes ways time might be felt and measured in the future.